d2718/jset-desk/README.md

     vectorization.
 LLVM supposedly does some vector optimization when it realizes it can, but I don't know how smart or aggressive or effective it is.
 This is going to take some experimentation and profiling.
+    __UPDATE__: I tried writing an explicitly-vectorized complex number implementation, and a typical Mandlebrot-style iteration with it actually took _three times as long_ as the naive implementation just using regular multiplication and addition.
+Clearly, the LLVM backend is _way_ smarter than I am, and it may not be worth barking up this particular tree.
   * ~~Once native .png saving is worked out, I'd like to explore saving the "image parameters" as an EXIF sidecar to the saved .png, so you'd never even have to worry about saving a separate file.
 You'd only have